-4.4 BATTERY 2030+: A holistic approach
+4.4 Battery 2030+: A holistic approach

-4.4.1 The six research areas of BATTERY 2030+
+4.4.1 The six research areas of Battery 2030+

-BIG, MAP, Sensing, Self-healing, Manufacturability, and Recyclability are the six research areas that BATTERY 2030+ advocates as having major impacts on inventing the battery of the future.
+BIG, MAP, Sensing, Self-healing, Manufacturability, and Recyclability are the six research areas that Battery 2030+ advocates as having major impacts on inventing the battery of the future.
 All these areas are interlinked, contributing new tools that will transform the way Europe discovers and develops batteries.
 Across these research areas, the safety and sustainability of newly developed battery technologies will be central guiding principles.
 The progress in all identified research areas will be essential for inventing batteries with properties that are tailor-made for their specific applications (see Figure 4).

 Figure 4.
-The BATTERY 2030+ vision is to invent the sustainable batteries of the future through a chemistry-neutral approach that will deliver ultra-high-performance batteries optimised for their intended applications, such as electro-mobility, stationary storage, medical devices, and robotics.
-BATTERY 2030+ proposes to focus on three main themes and six research areas that are strongly linked, all contributing new tools for accelerating battery discovery and development.
+The Battery 2030+ vision is to invent the sustainable batteries of the future through a chemistry-neutral approach that will deliver ultra-high-performance batteries optimised for their intended applications, such as electro-mobility, stationary storage, medical devices, and robotics.
+Battery 2030+ focuses on three main themes and six research areas that are strongly linked, all contributing new tools for accelerating battery discovery and development.

 Figure 5.
-Interactions between the different BATTERY 2030+ research areas and thematic assignment of the six already running projects.
+Interactions between the different Battery 2030+ research areas.